What Is a Simple Interest Loan?

 • Not available with all types of borrowing

-Short-term loans: Many short-term personal loans (those with repayment terms under three years) are simple interest loans.
+Many short-term personal loans, such as those with repayment terms of under three years, are simple interest loans.

-Mortgages: Most mortgages are simple interest loans, with interest accruing daily or monthly.
-The exception: mortgages that use negative amortization.
+Most mortgage loans are simple interest loans, with interest accruing daily or monthly.
+The exception to this are mortgages that use negative amortization.

-Auto loans: Car loans generally use a simple interest calculation, with monthly payments amortized over a period of 24 to 84 months.
+Auto loans generally use a simple interest calculation, with monthly payments amortized over a period of two to seven years.

 Simple interest loans vs. compound interest loans

-A compound interest loan is different from a simple interest loan.
-With compounding, the lender calculates interest based on principal and any outstanding interest charges.
+With a compound interest loan, the lender calculates interest based on principal and any outstanding interest charges.
 A simple interest loan is based only on the principal amount of the loan.

-One type of borrowing that uses compound interest is a credit card.
-Credit card companies charge interest on the principal amount you owe as well as any interest charges you carry when you don’t pay off your balance in full.
+For example, credit card companies typically charge interest on the principal amount you owe as well as any interest charges you carry when you don’t pay off your balance in full.

 Simple interest loans vs. amortized loans